mna/0value/posts/about Go logging.md

 ## Closing thoughts

 I've kept this article focused on the abstraction of the logger in the context of a reusable package regardless of the relative merits of the various approaches, but more generally and on a more philosophical (???) note, you should question yourself about the complexity of your logging solution.
-The proliferation of logging levels has been addressed in [this blog post by Dave Cheney][dch].
+The proliferation of logging levels is addressed in [this blog post by Dave Cheney][dch].
 The [12-factor app][tfa] manifesto touches on the role of the app regarding logging.

-Both tackle a different angle of logging, but both argue for a simpler, more straightforward approach.
+Both tackle a different angle of logging, but both argue for a simpler, more straightforward approach to logging from the point of view of the application.
 From the 12-factor app manifest:

 > A twelve-factor app never concerns itself with routing or storage of its output stream.
-It should not attempt to write to or manage logfiles.
-Instead, each running process writes its event stream, unbuffered, to stdout.
+> It should not attempt to write to or manage logfiles.
+Instead, each running process
+> writes its event stream, unbuffered, to stdout.

 From Dave's post: